Forecasting

 If it sounds tricky to get your head around, that’s because it is.
 Working out your OTB on your own is not for the faint-hearted and it can be complicated, tedious and error-prone.

-2. Use dedicated software
+2. Use a dedicated software

 There’s a simpler, faster and more effective way to calculate your OTB: by using dedicated software.
 Unlike other basic inventory planning tools, Inventory Planner by Sage includes OTB functionality as standard.